-We do not currently teach Children’s classes.
+We do not currently teach weekly Children’s classes.
 Children under the age of 18 will only be permitted to study in adult classes if they pass a skill level “audition”.
 Acceptance to the studio after a student audition will be at the instructor or studio director’s discretion based on satisfactory proof of pottery making skills.
-We generally do not accept beginner students under age 18 except in private or semi-private classes, or at events such as birthday parties.

-We recommend that all first time adult students purchase a basic tool kit for $21.00 + 6% tax ($22.26), however there will be community tools provided in the studio for shared use.
+We recommend that all first time adult students purchase a basic tool kit for $21.00 + 6% tax ($22.26), however there are many community tools provided in the studio for shared use.

 Wear old clothes, no jewelry on wrists or fingers, no long fingernails, no sandals (sneakers or work shoes and long pants are best in the studio).
-Please bring an old hand towel or two with you to class, especially helpful for beginning students.
-Do not leave dirty aprons in the studio, please take them home to wash.
+Please bring an apron and/or old hand towel or two with you to class, especially helpful for beginning students.
+Do not leave dirty aprons or towels in the studio, please take them home to wash.

 Park in the lot directly across from the Studio.
 Use the pedestrian crosswalks at the intersections of East and 2nd Street or East and Church Street for your safety.
 A parking pass will be issued for each enrolled student and instructor to place on their dashboard for the duration of a given session.
-Do not park in the spaces signed “120 Minute Parking” if possible.
-If there is no other space available then you may have to park in a signed space, just be sure your parking pass is visible.
+Do not park in the spaces designated “120 Minute Parking” if possible.
+If there is no other space available then you may park in a designated space, just be sure your parking pass is visible.